Edison research – Henderson Opportunities Trust – December 2021

 This research gives general insight into the background of the Investment Trust, and the investment strategy with which it is run.
 In addition to this it outlines the Trust’s objectives and provides updates from the Fund Managers, as well as recent performance data.Read now

-If a trust's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries.
+- If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries.

-Some of the investments in this portfolio are in smaller companies shares.
-They may be more difficult to buy and sell and their share price may fluctuate more than that of larger companies.
+- Some of the investments in this portfolio are in smaller company shares.
+They may be more difficult to buy and sell, and their share prices may fluctuate more than those of larger companies.

-This trust is suitable to be used as one component in several in a diversified investment portfolio.
-Investors should consider carefully the proportion of their portfolio invested into this trust.
+- This Company is suitable to be used as one component of several within a diversified investment portfolio.
+Investors should consider carefully the proportion of their portfolio invested in this Company.

-- Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times.
+- Active management techniques that have worked well in normal market conditions could prove ineffective or negative for performance at other times.

-The trust could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the trust.
+- The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company.

 - Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result.

-- The return on your investment is directly related to the prevailing market price of the trust’s shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the trust.
-As a result losses (or gains) may be higher or lower than those of the trust’s assets.
+- The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
+As a result, losses (or gains) may be higher or lower than those of the Company's assets.

-The trust may use gearing as part of its investment strategy.
-If the trust utilises its ability to gear, the profits and losses incured by the trust can be greater than those of a trust that does not use gearing.
+- The Company may use gearing (borrowing to invest) as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing.